(self-initiated, timeline: after-work hours)

 Joshua does laundry every weekend morning.
 As he grabs his laundry basket to head over to the laundromat on his block, he grabs nothing but his keys and phone.
 Once there, he checks his phone to see which machines are available or about to be done.
 He loads his clothes into one of them and pays through his phone which now remembers all the machines and their timers allowing him to go back to his apartment and eat breakfast before he needs to head back to put his clothes in a dryer.

-However, at that moment, the issue of the "infinite swipe" appears.
-To avoid this, an if-then rule would be implemented: if the list exceeds a certain amount of machines, then the list will be converted to a grid, in order to fit more information on a single page and minimize the amount of swiping necessary.
+To avoid the issue of the "infinite swipe", an if-then rule would be implemented: if the list exceeds a certain number of machines, then the list will be converted to a grid, in order to fit more information on a single page and minimize the amount of swiping necessary.

-Once a machine is selected, it is highlighted and begins to show the countdown as a "loading" graphic.
+The selected machine is highlighted and begins to show the countdown as a "loading" graphic.
 For machines in use, this graphic showing the time left will appear as well, but the machine's graphic itself will not be highlighted - rather faded out.

 Solving problems for oneself can lead to some of the best solutions: after all a personal struggle can usually make the solution even more obvious.
-However, working in isolation does provide a certain amount of well.. isolation.
-This project may have not relied as heavily on exterior input or data, meaning that criticism is to be expected and potential ameliorations can be made.
+However, working in isolation does provide a certain amount of well.. isolation, and less universal usability.